E-Learning-aka-Uniwa/AI-at-Education-Lab/README.md

 ## Project Breakdown
 This application is built using VueJS and Ollama backend.

-- Frotend and backend are containerized
+- Frontend and backend are containerized
 - The user can use a single `docker-compose up` to run the application
 - The default model is `phi3:latest`
 - Users can pull other models using `docker exec ollama ollama pull <model-name>`